kami-blue/website/docs/troubleshooting.md

 Head over to [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to download the oracle JDK.
 Install it and try again.

 ###### Minecraft not loading at all

+Note: only applicable if running through Forge and not an IDE.

 What `.jar` are you using in your `mods` folder?
 Make sure to use the one that ends with `-release` (`VERSION-release.jar`)

 ###### Just doesn't work when using runClient
-Don't use that, try building and running forge normally
+Don't use that, try running it through your IDE or building and running forge normally

 ###### Crashes before game starts with SpongePowered error
 Make sure your workspace is clean and run
 ./gradlew clean
 ./gradlew setupDecompWorkspace
 ./gradlew build

+###### Crashes before game starts with some obscure Java error

+Set your application configuration's JRE in Intellij to a manual path to a downloaded and extracted *Oracle* Java 8 JRE

 ## Crashes in-game